 Harvoni typically doesn’t cause many other side effects.
 The ones most often reported include:

 Fatigue and headache are the most common side effects of Harvoni.

 Harvoni doesn’t typically cause depression.
 But if you have concerns about depression and Harvoni or have a history of depression, talk with your doctor.
 Also talk to them if you have concerns about any other side effects of Harvoni.

-If you have concerns about depression or a history of depression, talk with your doctor.
-They can help you decide if Harvoni is the best treatment option for your hepatitis C. And if needed, they can help you find a depression treatment plan that works for you.
+Your doctor can help you decide if Harvoni is a good treatment option for your hepatitis C. And if needed, they can help find ways to reduce any side effects or find a depression treatment plan that works for you.